tappasarn/ci-hands-on-workshop/documentation/codeQuality/README.md

 ## Integrate SonarCould with GitHub and Continuous Integration

-The objective for this section is to block the pull request that does not pass SonarCloud's standard from merging into the master branch.
+The objective for this section is to block the pull request (PR) that does not pass SonarCloud's standard from merging into the master branch.
 So the owners of the pull requests know that their PR need to be taken care of.

 ### Use TravisCI to trigger SonarCloud's analysis
 1. Define SONAR_TOKEN in TravisCI repository's environment variable settings